viant/datly/README.md

 Datly has been design as modern flexible ORM for rapid development, allowing reading/transforming, and changing data with POST/PUT/PATCH/DELETE operation.

-Datly can be used as regular ORM or in  mode
+Datly can be used as regular ORM or in mode autonomous (rule based) mode.

+Datly use [dsql](doc/README.md#datly-sql--dsql-) to auto generate struct or internal datly rule

 **dept.sql**